Is Mortgage Haram Mufti Menk: Unveiling the Truth

 In order for a mortgage to be considered halal, it must adhere to several conditions, such as no interest, shared ownership, and transparent agreements.

-How Does Islamic Mortgage Work?
+How Does an Islamic Mortgage Work?

 Islamic mortgages, also known as Murabahah, work on the principle of cost-plus financing, where the bank purchases the property and sells it to the buyer at an agreed-upon price, with deferred payments.